-If the cutting is looking a little bit unstable or if it is leaning in one way then don´t worry the plant will straighten itself after a few days.
+If the cutting is looking a little bit unstable or if it is leaning in one way, no need to worry because the plant will straighten itself after a few days.

 The roots will take a few days before they spread through the soil and it will take a few weeks until the roots have spread enough to properly anchor the plant in the soil.

-Put your new dill plant in a sunny location and water in regularly.
-It should start to grow and perform like a regular Dill plant after about one month.
+Put your new dill plant in a sunny location and water it regularly.
+It should start to grow and perform like a regular dill plant after about one month.